 If the hard drive on your computer fails or you decide it’s time to upgrade, just sign into your cloud storage account and all of your files will be restored to your new system.
 You don’t have to take time to transfer anything between your old computer and your new one.

 If you have a Windows computer, OneDrive is already installed and ready to go.
 The other options discussed here require you to download and install the respective programs.
-If you are use multiple platforms (for example, if you use a Windows computer and an iPhone and an Android tablet), we recommend Dropbox or Box.
-(Find out more in our story on the best cloud storage services.)
+If you are using multiple platforms (for example, if you use a Windows computer and an iPhone, and an Android tablet), we recommend Dropbox or Box.

-If you don’t feel comfortable with online file storage, invest in a network-attached storage (NAS) drive, a hard drive you plug into to your home’s Wi-Fi router.
+If you don’t feel comfortable with online file storage, invest in a network-attached storage (NAS) drive, a hard drive you plug into to your home’s WiFi router.
 A NAS drive can provide storage for all the devices in your home.
-We recommend the WD 4TB My Cloud EX2 Ultra Network Attached Storage ($349 on Amazon).
+We recommend the WD 4TB My Cloud EX2 Ultra Network Attached Storage ($349, on sale for $299).

 2. Create a folder system.